0x61726b/Chiika/README.md

 #Running

 Use NPM to build and run Chiika.You will be greeted with login screen,there you can login with your account.Your user info and lists will be retrieved upon login.
-Media detection only works on Windows *for now*.

 ```
+git submodule update --init --recursive
 npm install -g gulp bower
 npm install
 bower install